mistrefii/cis106/notes/notes2/notes2.md

  * Free software- software is distributed with source code

 ## What is Free Software?
 Define the 4 freedoms.
+ Free Software refers to software that grants users the four freedoms: to run, study, modify, and share the program, allowing full control over its use and distribution.

  ## What is virtualization?
+creating virtual versions of something